rapido-mobile/rapido-mobile.github.io/tutorials/flutter_images.md

 After the user enters the URL, the image picker "just works":
 ![url-picker](../assets/url-chosen.png)

+After saving, Rapido will save the path to the selected image or the URL, ready to display it to the user elswhere in the app.

 ## Default DocumentListView
 The default [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentListView-class.html) "just works" as well.
 It infers that the field name ending in "image" should display and displays all three kinds of images: